dclfbk/coolcitytrack/docs/structure_thesis.md

-# Investigating and finding possible solutions related to fragility - climate shelters relationship in the city of Bologna
+# Investigating the fragility-climate shelters relationship in the city of Bologna: an analysis to find possible solutions

 ## 1. Introduction
   - The Concept of Fragility